Nigerian Rent Affordability Checker 2026 — Can You Afford That Apartment? | TurnetFinance

 Choose Your City & Room Type

-Select from Lagos, Abuja, Port Harcourt, Ibadan, Kano or Enugu and your preferred apartment type.
+Select from Lagos, Abuja, Port Harcourt, Ibadan, Kano or Enugu and your apartment type.

 2